Scandal (TV series): Critical reception

-The show has been met with generally favorable reviews, with a collective score of 64/100 based on 28 critics from Metacritic.
+The show has been met with a generally favorable response from critics, with a collective weighted average of 66/100 based on 33 critics on Metacritic.
 Based on advanced screeners sent before the show's premiere, Alan Sepinwall of HitFix stated:

 To be perfectly honest, after watching four episodes of Scandal, I'm not 100 percent clear on what it is that Olivia and her team (most of them fellow lawyers who don't practice law) do, nor on exactly what the show is.
 I'm also not entirely sure that it matters.
 Scandal is a good example of what a show is about being far less important than how it's about it.

 IndieWire, a daily news site reviewed the first season of Scandal, comparing it to the FX show Damages.
-Stating that the premise was similar and that Damages is a hell of a show, and worthy of all the accolades; but it's what Scandal could be, if the envelope was pushed a bit more, and if the show took more risks."Newsday's Verne Gay called the series "fun", but added:
+Stating that the premise was similar and that Damages is a hell of a show, and worthy of all the accolades; but it's what Scandal could be, if the envelope was pushed a bit more, and if the show took more risks."

+Newsday's Verne Gay called the series "fun", but added:

 All the tropes, cliches and (especially) soap conventions series creator Shonda Rhimes has poured so generously into Grey's Anatomy and Private Practice over the years have been poured right back into this Beltway potboiler.
 The hairpin plot twists.
 The whiplash character reveals.
 The bumptious moralizing.
 The Strong Woman/Wronged Woman character type, and its direct corollary, Weak, Middle-Aged, Married Man Who Secretly Likes Hookers.
 It's all here!